marisolosman/ereg_calibracion_combinacion/README.md

 * Plot forecast (36sec each)

 ## Way forward ##
+* clean codes: Remove prints and improve dealing with nans

-* Unify files extension: Move Canadian models from netCDF4 to regular netCDF
+* Unify files extension: Move Canadian models from netCDF4 to regular netCDF (in process)
 * Deal with different ensemble members between IC and between hindcast phase and operational phase
 * Improve parser
 * Include changes in model spread